pantheon-systems/documentation/source/_docs/migrate-manual.md

 ## Step 3: Add Database

 Your site's database is a single `.sql` dump that contains the content and active state of the site's configuration.
-If you haven't done so already, you may want to remove data from cache tables to make the `.sql` file much smaller and your import that much quicker.
+If you haven't done so already, we recommend that you remove data from cache tables to make the `.sql` file smaller, which helps ensure a quick and successful import.

-You can use either the Pantheon Dashboard or a MySQL Client to add your site's database.
+You can use either the Pantheon Dashboard or a MySQL client to add your site's database.

 ### Import Database using the Pantheon Dashboard